Emotional Support Animals

 Students with disabilities in the College of Arts and Sciences or the Sawyer School of Business who have questions about Emotional Support Animals should contact the Office of Disability Services.
 Students with disabilities in the Law School who have questions about Emotional Support Animals should contact the Dean of Students for the Law School.
 Employees with disabilities who have questions about Emotional Support Animals should contact Human Resources.

-Definition of an Emotional Support Animal: Emotional Support Animals, well-being, comfort, or companionship which alleviates one or more identified symptoms or effects of a person's disability.
+Emotional Support Animals provide well-being, comfort, or companionship which alleviates one or more identified symptoms or effects of a person's disability.
 Emotional Support Animals are not Service Animals under Title III of the Americans with Disabilities Act.
-Therapy dogs are also not considered Emotional Support Animals when those dogs have not been individually trained to do work or perform tasks for the benefit of an individual with a disability.
+Therapy dogs are also not considered Service Animals when those dogs have not been individually trained to do work or perform tasks for the benefit of an individual with a disability.
 Some, but not all, animals that provide emotional support for persons with disabilities are professionally trained.
 Other Emotional Support Animals are trained by their Owners.
 In some cases, no special training is required.
 The Office of Disability Services will determine whether or not the animal provides the benefit needed as a reasonable accommodation by the person with the disability.

 - Vaccination: In accordance with local ordinances and regulations, the Emotional Support Animal must be immunized against diseases common to that type of animal.
 Dogs must have current vaccination against rabies and wear a rabies vaccination tag.
 Although not mandated, cats should have the normal shots required for a healthy animal.
 Local licensing requirements must be followed.